What is gestational diabetes?

 You should be tested for gestational diabetes in your 24th to 28th week of pregnancy.

-The American Diabetes Association also recommends that you be tested for type 2 diabetes if you have risk factors for this condition.
+The American Diabetes Association also advises that you be tested for type 2 diabetes if you have risk factors for this condition.
 This testing should be done at your first prenatal visit.

 Screening is done by these tests:

 If you are diagnosed with gestational diabetes, you should get tested for diabetes 4 to 12 weeks after your baby is born.
-You should also get this screening at least every three years for the rest of your life.
+You should also get this screening at least every 1 to 3 years for the rest of your life.

 What is the treatment for gestational diabetes?